kodavatiSrikar/PerFeX-Personality-of-a-Facial-Expression/README.md

 ## Overview

-This work presents a model that identifies a person's personality traits given facial action units and a large-scale standardized dataset of facial expressions in terms of action units.
-The project employs an iterative training approach to train two models (a Hybrid Attention model and a 1D-CNN model) that predict personality traits based on the action units.
+This work presents a model that identifies a person's personality traits given facial expressions, and a large-scale standardized dataset of facial expressions in terms of Action Units.
+The project employs an iterative training approach to train two models (a Hybrid Attention model and a 1D-CNN model) that predict personality traits based on the Action Units.

 ## Getting Started